Anujverma89/cheetsheets/flutter.md

-### s :
+### slivers :
-*  are small independent scrollable areas inside a large scrolable areas which are used to avoid nested scrolls.
+* Slivers  are small independent scrollable areas inside a large scrolable areas which are used to avoid nested scrolls.
 ```
 CustomScrollView(
   : <Widget>(